 Energy, industrials, materials, and consumer staples tend to correlate strongly with inflation, so don’t hesitate to load up on stocks from these sectors.
+Canada is a leader in energy and mining stocks, and investing in gold is still, well, golden.
 Healthcare and utilities have a mixed track record as an inflation hedge but still offer adequate protection.

 Here’s some other stock investing tips during inflationary times:

 - Prioritize value stocks over growth stocks; the latter perform poorly during periods of high inflation, as their earnings are expected farther out in the future.
 Due to inflation, those earnings will be worth much less when valued today, making them less appealing than value stocks, which offer consistent profits in the present.

 - Avoid too many high-dividend paying stocks: they function very much like fixed-income investments in that their values drop when interest rates rise.
 The dividends usually don’t keep pace with the inflation rate.
 They also face increased competition from other assets that offer more attractive yields, further depressing their value.